netobserv/network-observability-operator/README.md

 kubectl logs -n netobserv -l app=netobserv-plugin
 ```

+### I first deployed flowcollector, and then kafka.
+Flowlogs-pipeline is not consuming any flow from Kafka

+This is a [known bug](https://github.com/segmentio/kafka-go/issues/1044) in one of flowlogs-pipeline dependencies.

+Please recreate the flowlogs-pipeline pods by either killing them maunally or deleting and recreating the flow collector object.

 ## Contributions

 This project is licensed under [Apache 2.0](./LICENSE) and accepts contributions via GitHub pull requests.
 Other related `netobserv` projects follow the same rules: